|Olympic Games on the BBC|

 Athletics (men's triple jump, men's shot put, men's 110m hurdles, men's 20km race walk, women's pole vault, men's 400m, women's heptathlon, men's decathlon), boxing (men's feather), canoe sprint (men's K1 200m, women's C1 200m, women's K1 500m, men's K2 1,000m), cycling (women's keirin, men's omnium), diving (women's 10m platform), hockey (men), karate (women's kata, women's kumite -55g, men's kumite -67kg), marathon swimming (men), skateboarding (men's park), sport climbing (men), table tennis (women's team), wrestling (women's freestyle 57kg, men's freestyle 57kg, men's freestyle 86kg).

-GB's reigning Olympic champion Liam Heath is expected to start sprint canoeing's men's K1 200m final at 03:25.
+GB's reigning Olympic champion Liam Heath seeks to retain his sprint canoeing's men's K1 200m final at 03:25.
 Heath has since added two world titles but Hungary's Sandor Totka is shaping up to be a formidable rival.

 The men's hockey final starts at 11:00.
 Britain are still waiting to reach the Olympic men's podium in this sport for the first time since winning the title in 1988.
 Hosts Japan have only made the final once before, in 1932 - helped that year by the fact only three teams entered in the first place.